stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

 # Example 2: Use PSyclone built-ins

-The [Example 1](../example1) of this tutorial shows how to build LFRic kernels and use them for simple mathematical operations, such as setting field to a value and adding fields.
+The [example of simple kernels](../1_simple_kernels) in this tutorial shows how to build LFRic kernels and use them for simple mathematical operations, such as setting field to a value and adding fields.

 LFRic (Dynamo 0.3) API provides
 [built-ins support](
 https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#built-ins)
 for such mathematical operations.
-This Example replaces calls to user-defined [LFRic kernels](../background/LFRic_kernel.md) with PSyclone built-ins in the [algorithm layer](../background/LFRic_algorithm.md).
+This example replaces calls to user-defined [LFRic kernels](../background/LFRic_kernel.md) with PSyclone built-ins in the [algorithm layer](../background/LFRic_algorithm.md).

-The provided `example2_alg_mod.x90` defines output and two input fields on function spaces `W0` and `W3`, respectively.
+The provided `builtins_alg_mod.x90` defines output and two input fields on function spaces `W0` and `W3`, respectively.
 It outlines the creation of fields on the `W0` function space and printing out their `min` and `max` values.
-The tasks in this Example are:
+The tasks in this example are:
 * Create and print values of output and input fields on `W3` space using `W0` code as a template;
 * Use built-ins to perform the following mathematical operations: